Facts About Retiree Health Benefits

 The City of Placentia like most governmental agencies accounts for retiree healthcare benefits on a cash basis, meaning that the expense is recognized and reported on the City's financial statement as an annual cash outlay for retiree healthcare premiums.
 GASB 45 changes the accounting standard from a cash to an accrual basis.
 The accrual basis of accounting requires employers to recognize and report the value of retiree healthcare benefits earned (based on actuarial standards) by both retirees and active employees.

-The City retained an actuary to calculate our unfunded liabilities and a copy of that actuarial may be viewed by clicking here.
+The City retained an actuary to calculate our unfunded liabilities and a copy of that actuarial (PDF) may be viewed online.

 Adjustments to Retiree Costs

-For more information, please contact the Administration Department at Administration or at 714)993-8117.
+For more information, please contact the Administration Department via email Administration or at (714) 993-8117.